webbhuset/features/README.md

 ### Add category url to product url ###

 When a product url is loaded without category, the category url is added based on the category with the highest level.

+### Sitemap Splitter ###

+This feature split the sitemap.xml by user defineable value which defaults to 50000 (Google allows a single sitemap file to reference up to 50,000 URLs).
+Setting is found in System > Configuration > Catalog > google Sitemap > Generation Settings > "Split sitemap".